MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-china.md

 - receive their data
 - fulfill a request to transmit their data to another controller.

-The Tenant Administrator role for Intune operated by 21Vianet can request data on behalf of a data subject in the following ways:
+The Tenant Administrator role for Intune operated by 21Vianet can request data for data subjects in the following ways:

 - Using the Azure Active Directory Admin Center, a Tenant Administrator can permanently delete a data subject from Azure Active Directory and related services.
 - System-generated logs for Microsoft services operated by 21Vianet can be exported by Tenant Administrators using the Data Log Export.